Muhammad-Shah/sentiment-analysis/README.md

 4. Tokenize the sentences into words.
 5. Train an LSTM model on the preprocessed data.
 6. Use the trained model to classify the text data as positive or negative sentiment.

+## Deployment

+This project is deployed on Streamlit.
+You can access it [here](https://sentiment-analysis-movie.streamlit.app/).

 ## Contributing